FAQ frequently asked questions & troubleshooting

 The configuration page should list IP address and port.
 If not, consult the printer manual on how to obtain these details for your specific printer.

-If using a computer, go to the WallacePOS terminal, Click on the settings tab in the top of the terminal, and then click Printing.
+- Go to the WallacePOS terminal, Click on the settings tab in the top of the terminal, and then click Printing.

 Click connection and change Type to "Raw TCP" (Method should already be set to Web Print).
 Enter the IP address and port number for your printer.